Cherry-CIC/MVP/docs/branching_strategy.md

 | Environment | Force fast-forward from `main` | Prevents divergence and eliminates manual edits. |

 Branch protection must enforce these merge options through repository settings.

+### 5.4 Issue Traceability Standards

+- **Branch naming:** Always include the issue ID (e.g. `feature/donor-export-456`) so the workstream maps directly to the roadmap card.
+- **PR description:** Leave the `Fixes #<issue-id>` placeholder intact.
+GitHub closes the issue automatically on merge and records the linkage in the issue timeline.
+- **Commit messages:** Ensure at least one commit (the squash commit for most branches) references the issue with `#<issue-id>` to satisfy audit trails without duplicating text across every commit.
+- **Issue hygiene:** Move the related issue to “In Review” when the PR opens and to “Done” after the merge/deploy automation confirms success.

 ---